BSoDium/The-PyOS-Project/README.md

 I have found a huge bug which made the game crash on start because of wrong `GetSystemMetrics()` data, do not worry, this issue has been fixed, I hope you can see this message.
 If you do, just download the files again.
 Executing the code should be the only thing left to do after this.

 ## Installation
-Just [download](https://github.com/the-fancy-corporation/The-PyOS-Project/releases/download/0.9/PyOS.release.0.9.zip) the files, and run the main.py file after having installed the panda lib using `pip install panda`
+Just [download](https://github.com/the-fancy-corporation/The-PyOS-Project/releases/download/0.9/PyOS.release.0.9.zip) the latest release, extract the files, and run the **PyOS.exe** file *(if you're using windows, if you have linux or mac, just go to the correct folder)*.
 There are no other requirements for this program to work

 ## Contribution to the building of the project